 Well, the answer is not really: instead of generating sources sophisticated, this converter creates sophisticated symbols .
 The explanation begins with unicode; an industry standard that creates the specification for thousands of different symbols and characters.
 All the characters you see on your electronic devices, and printed on books, are probably specified by the Unicode standard.

 Among the hundreds of thousands of symbols found in the Unicode text specifications are certain characters that look alike, or are variations of the alphabet and other keyword symbols.
 For example, if we can take the word "hello" and convert its characters into fantasy letters "𝖍𝖊𝖑𝖑𝖔", which are a set of Unicode symbols.
 These different sets of fancy text letters are scattered throughout the entire Unicode specification, and therefore, to create a fancy text translator, it's just a matter of finding these sets of letters and symbols, and linking them together. to its normal alphabetic equivalents.

-Unicode has a lot of symbols, so we can also create other things like an aileron translator.
-Also, if you are looking for a messy text or a faulty text, visit this scary text generator of zalgo.
+Unicode has a lot of symbols, so we can also create other things like a spoiler translator.
+Also, if you're looking for messy text or faulty text, check out this creepy text generator from zalgo.